 The absence of any interest in pushing any religious viewpoint.

-A commitment to covering all kinds of diversity — of faith ethnicity, gender, economic status and geography.
+A commitment to covering all kinds of diversity — of faith, ethnicity, gender, economic status and geography.

 Willingness to spend time with all sorts of people in the places where they live, gather and worship.
 Willingness to work through language and cultural challenges.